 A title agency "…shall not adopt a name which contains the words "title insurance," "title guaranty," or "title guarantee," unless such words are followed by the word "agent" or "agency" in the same size and type as the words preceding them…" Please see section 626.8413, F.S.

 Florida law requires that a title agency must have a designated agent in charge.
 The agent in charge for a title agency must be a licensed and appointed title agent or an attorney in good standing with the Florida Bar.

 Title agencies do not require branch licenses.
 The license of the main office may be used for each branch location, which means that a violation discovered at one branch could affect all the locations.
-In addition, each branch location that does title insurance work must designate an agent-in-charge and notify the department of the identity of the person designated.

 Branch offices that perform closings only do not need to be licensed and do not need a licensed agent at that location.